Classic Round Voyage | Northern Lights and Charter Flights

 Jjoin us on an unforgettable snowmobile trip to one of Europe's most extreme and exciting natural areas.
 Along the way, guides tell you about the Sámi people, the geographic and climatic conditions, life on the Finnmark coast, and how the local population effectively utilises nature during both the summer and winter seasons.
 Experience snow-clad valleys, fresh winter air and perhaps the mesmerizing Northern Lights in the clear, starry sky.

 DAY 7 : Båtsfjord - Kirkenes - Berlevåg

 Capital of the Barents Region and turning point

 The vistas become more dramatic as we approach Kirkenes.
 We arrive in nearby Vadsø early in the morning and just after breakfast, arrive in Kirkenes, at 30° East, further east than Istanbul and St. Petersburg.
 This is Hurtigruten’s turning point for the return journey southwards.
 Kirkenes is known as the capital of the Barents region and gateway to the east.

-Spending time in Kirkenes provides the opportunity to take part in numerous adventurous activities into the Arctic environment.
-In winter and spring, you can join several activities and excursions, for example, exploring the Arctic wilderness on a snowmobile and driving over a frozen fjord.
+Spending time in Kirkenes provides the opportunity to take part in numerous adventurous activities in the Arctic environment.
+In winter, you can join several activities and excursions, for example, exploring the Arctic wilderness on a snowmobile and driving over a frozen fjord.
 During the trip, your guides tell you about the history of the region, the extreme Arctic climate and the area´s unique wildlife.
 On our dog-sledge adventures, huskies eagerly transport you across the frozen Arctic landscape.
 In summer, you can join the excursion where you catch and eat giant king crab from the Barents Sea.

 Southbound and down